rishirajchourasia/hello-world/README.md

 repository

 i am Rishiraj chourasia
-i am a student of 3rd year computers science engineering
+i am a software engineer at capgemini joined on 29 april 2021